anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, based on the additional signature using the IDevID, proof of identity is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

-Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
+Depending on the capability of the pledge, it constructs the enrollment request (PER) as plain PKCS#10.
 Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
-If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the enrollment request object.
+If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the CSR.
-Note also that {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification request objects such as CMP or CMC.
+Note also that {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats such as CMP or CMC.

-The pledge SHOULD construct the PER as PKCS#10 object.
+The pledge SHOULD construct the PER as PKCS#10.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credential to provide proof-of-identity bound to the PKCS#10 as described below.

 If the pledge is unable to construct the PER it SHOULD respond with HTTP 40 error code to the registrar-agent to indicate that it is not able to create the enrollment-request.